Treyeth/Projects/EDA_Employee_Exit_Surveys/README.md

 <h2> Conclusions </h2>

----

-Our initial questions were:

-1. Are employees who only worked for the institutes for a short period of time resigning due to some kind of dissatisfaction?
-What about employees who have been there longer?

-2. Are younger employees resigning due to some kind of dissatisfaction?
-What about older employees?
 * Based on the analysis, it can be said that the most dissatisfied employees were those <b>Experienced (3-7 years of work in the institute)</b> and the <b>Veteran ones (11 + years)</b>.
 * The most common age bracket for the workers in both institutes is <b>41-45</b> years old.
 * <b>TAFE</b> has a problem with <b>New employees (< 3 years)</b> and <b>Experienced ones (3-7 years)</b> resigning, while <b>DETE</b> has a problem with the more experienced ones <b>Veteran (11+ years)</b> and <b>Established (7-11 years)</b>.